berndab/supervised_learning/README.md

 ## Overview

+### Logistic Regression Model with Resampling Techniques Evaluation

-This project evaluates the performance of machine learning, credit risk classification models based on the logistic regression machine learning model paired with with various resampling techniques
+Part 1 of this project evaluates the performance of machine learning, credit risk classification models based on the logistic regression machine learning model paired with with various resampling techniques

-The logistic regression machine learning model is created with each of the following resampling techniques
+A logistic regression machine learning model is created with each of the following resampling techniques

 * Random Oversampling
 * SMOTE Oversampling